IestynGage/david-envull-blog/posts/how-to-keep-busy.md

 ---
-title: 'Two Forms of Pre-rendering'
+title: 'How to keep busy'
 date: '2022-01-01'
 ---